FruitbatM/trail-run-adventures/TESTING.md

 - The website was validated by the [W3C Markup Validation Service](https://validator.w3.org/) to ensure there were no syntax errors or issues.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
 - [JSHint](https://jshint.com/) was used for JavaScript code validation was used for validation of JavaScript.
-- [PEP8 Online](http://pep8online.com/) was used for Python PEP8 compliance
+- [PEP8 Online](http://pep8online.com/) was used for Python PEP8 compliance.

 ## [W3C Markup Validation Service](https://validator.w3.org/) - Markup Validation